MikaMii8/InternshipDemo/README.md

 ## Usage

-The main logic of the Q&A bot is implemented in the `Test.ipynb` notebook.
+The main logic of the Q&A bot is implemented in the first part of the `data_prep_demo.ipynb` notebook.
 This notebook is divided into two key parts:

 1. **Data Preparation**:
    - The first part of the notebook processes the lyrics dataset to prepare it for use by the RAG agent.